microsoft/code-push/sdk/README.md

 ## Getting Started

-1. Create an access token to authenticate with the CodePush server using the following [App Center CLI](https://github.com/microsoft/appcenter-cli) command:
+1. Create a token to authenticate with the CodePush server using the following [App Center CLI](https://github.com/microsoft/appcenter-cli) command:

     ```shell
     appcenter tokens create -d "DESCRIPTION_OF_THE_TOKEN"